The Impact of TikTok on the U.S.-China Economic Chess Game

 Origins of the Tariff Wars

-The tariff wars began under the Trump administration, which aimed to address what it perceived as unfair trade practices by China.
-In early 2018, the U.S. imposed tariffs on steel and aluminum imports, leading to retaliatory measures from China on various American goods.
-The intention was to protect U.S. jobs, but the consequences were far-reaching.
+The tariff wars began under the Trump administration.
+The government aimed to address what it perceived as unfair trade practices by China.
+In early 2018, the U.S. imposed tariffs on steel and aluminum imports.
+This led to retaliatory measures from China on various American goods.
+The intention was to protect U.S. jobs.
+However, the consequences were far-reaching.

 American consumers quickly felt the pinch.
 The cost of imports rose, affecting everyday products from electronics to clothing.
-Each round of tariffs saw both countries escalating their responses, often to the detriment of citizens rather than benefiting job security.
+Each round of tariffs saw both countries escalating their responses.
+Often, these measures harmed citizens instead of benefiting job security.
 The situation escalated into a full-blown trade conflict, which continued even after President Trump left office.

 The Impact of Tariffs on Pricing of Goods in the U.S.